 The series will publish every Wednesday from Sept.
 23 to Oct.
 28. Watch for each installment in our print edition and here at SteamboatPilot.com/Indivisible.

-It’s no secret that Steamboat Springs and the surrounding Yampa Valley is overwhelmingly white.
-So, who are the people of color who are here?
-And how has that changed over the years?
 While by no means representative of the wide range of people who have either been here their whole lives, or come from different parts of the country or world, we will talk to a handful of people about their experience as a person of color in the Yampa Valley and where they see connectivity and where they see division and inequality.

-This segment of the series will explore some of the greatest barriers — like language and job opportunities — that exist for people of color and immigrants who call Routt County home.
+Exploring some of the greatest barriers — like language and job opportunities — that exist for people of color and immigrants who call Routt County home.
 It will also highlight the efforts underway to create a more inclusive community.

 Week 6: The economic divide »